 Donna’s educational background is in business and business education.
 She received her undergraduate Business Degree from Belmont University and a Masters of Business Administration (MBA) from the Jack C. Massey School of Business at Belmont University in Nashville, Tennessee.

-Jacob Glancy is in his 9th year at McGavock High School, having taught English 4, Senior Capstone, and Shakespeare Studies while also serving as a team leader in the Academy of Aviation of Transportation–a two-time model status career academy according to the National Career Academy Coalition–from 2011 through 2016.
+Jacob Glancy is in his 10th year at McGavock High School, having taught English 4 (inclusion, Honors, and standard), English 2, Senior Capstone, and Shakespeare Studies while also serving as a team leader in the Academy of Aviation of Transportation–a two-time model status career academy according to the National Career Academy Coalition–from 2011 through 2016.
 Starting in July of 2016, Jacob transitioned into the role of Academy Coach for McGavock.
-Currently, he is also pursuing his Ed.S. in Educational Leadership with the University of Tennessee-Knoxville.
-His hobbies include going to concerts all over Nashville; catching Predators, Titans, or Sounds games; and, spending time with his wife.
+He has a B.A. in English and Political Science (University of Tennessee), an M.A. in Teaching (Belmont University), and an Ed.S. in Educational Leadership (University of Tennessee).
+His hobbies include going to concerts; catching Predators, Titans, and Sounds games; and spending time with his wife and son.

 Starr Herrman is recognized for her work with high school transformation, and particularly, the academy model.
 She was instrumental in planning, directing and implementing the smaller learning communities/academies model for the Metro Nashville Public School system from 2006 to 2012.
 She is a former high school teacher, CTE Director and IT manager.